the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 In modern JavaScript, `var` isn't used anymore because it has issues with **hoisting** and **scoping** (terms which the book will address later).
 The other keywords `let` and `const` address these issues in modern JavaScript and are therefore mainly used these days throughout every JavaScript project.
 This makes it easier for us, because we are left with only two options `let` and `const`.

-Technically `const` works the same way as `let`, the keyword `const` is just used whenever the value of a variable is not allowed to change.
+Essentially `const` works the same way as `let`, the keyword `const` is just used whenever the value of a variable is not allowed to change.
 For example, when I get older every year, my age increments by one:

 {title="index.js",lang="javascript"}
 ~~~~~~~